“At any given moment you have the power to say ‘this is not how the story is going to end.’”

 Jamie Marquez

 Jamie Marquez grew up in a small town in New Jersey.
 She embarked on her entrepreneurial journey at the age of 9, driven by the challenge of earning enough money to attend Camp Sequoia in Abingdon, VA.
+Through her memorable camp experiences, she believes all children should have the opportunity to attend camp, where priceless life lessons are learned, confidence is built, friendships develop into a lifelong community of support and endless memories are created.

 With unwavering determination and a strong work ethic, Jamie took on multiple jobs and faced various challenges to achieve her dreams.
 Eventually, she earned a BA in Public Relations and Marketing, with a minor in Psychology, from Rutgers University.
 At the age of 26, she made a significant milestone by purchasing her first home in Southern California.